 For more about testosterone, visit my page on testosterone.

-For more on trans women competing in sport against women, check out the graphics in these posts:
+For more on trans folks competing in sport, check out this post: